-Lesbian, Gay, Bisexual, Transgender or Questioning (LGBTQ) Services
+Lesbian, Gay, Bisexual, Transgender or Questioning (LGBTQ+) Services

-Superior offers resources to help educate and connect youth, parents and those working with youth who identify as LGBTQ.
-If you/your child identifies as LGBTQ and would like to be connected with Superior's LGBTQ services, call Member Services at 1-866-912-6283 and ask to speak with a Transition Specialist.
+Superior offers resources to help educate and connect youth, parents and those working with youth who identify as LGBTQ+.
+If you/your child identifies as LGBTQ+ and would like to be connected with Superior's LGBTQ+ services, call Member Services at 1-866-912-6283 and ask to speak with a Youth to Adult Transition Specialist.
 They are available Monday to Friday, 8 a.m. to 5 p.m.

-Transition Specialists can help you by:
+A Youth to Adult Transition Specialist can help you by:

-- Providing books with educational information about what other LGBTQ youth have experienced. - · Sharing local resource guides that list LGBTQ support centers, such as counseling and STD and HIV testing sites. - Offering an easy-to-read HIV fact book available in English and Spanish. - · Connecting you with other resources that can help LGBTQ youth stay safe.
+- Providing books with educational information about what other LGBTQ+ youth have experienced. - Sharing local resource guides that list LGBTQ support centers, such as counseling and STD and HIV testing sites. - Offering an easy-to-read HIV fact book available in English and Spanish. - Connecting you with other resources that can help LGBTQ+ youth stay safe.